 Back on My Feet Los Angeles

-Back on My Feet combats homelessness through the power of running, community support and essential employment and housing resources.
-We provide practical training, an environment that promotes accountability, and a community that offers compassion and hope.
+Back on My Feet combats homelessness through the power of running, community support, and essential employment and housing resources.

 In which areas of Los Angeles will you be directly working?